 Veronica Lieb (Crawford), M.A., President

 Veronica is the President and Human Resources Director – Generalist at Life Development Institute.
 She holds a BA in Psychology, MA in Human Resources Development and is a Board Certified Senior Disability Analyst.
-For her thesis in graduate school, Veronica did her research study on Diversity in the Workplace; Including Individuals with Disabilities as a Minority Population.
+For her thesis in graduate school, Veronica did her research study about Diversity in the Workplace; Including Individuals with Disabilities as a Minority Population.

 Her career includes both professional and practitioners experience training and working one on one, and in groups, with LD, ADHD, High Functioning Autism, Asperger’s Syndrome, Substance Abuse, PTSD, Mood Disorders, Mild Traumatic Brain Injury, Personality Disorders and family dynamic issues.
 She was an adjunct college professor teaching life skills and career planning, worked for a Fortune 100 company as a Human Resources Training Manager and Recruiter, ensuring ADA compliance, training on employment law, team and leadership roles, diversity in the workplace, and employee relations.